 Ghent has a picturesque area, but it's very small

-Ghent on the other hand has one area that is stunning, but small.
-The photo above is of Saint Michael's Bridge.
-The area around this is right out of a painting.
-Leave this area and you'll find a more urban, gritty, living (as opposed to tourist), city.
+Leave this area, and you'll find a more urban, gritty, living (as opposed to tourist) city.
 While it may be less touristy than Bruges, it's not nearly as enjoyable to wander.

 When I first arrived in Ghent and walked by Saint Michael's Bridge I couldn't wait to explore.
 I checked into the hotel and hit the town.

-I realized pretty quickly the areas beyond this were not nearly as picturesque nor were they a joy to wander.
+I quickly realized the areas beyond this were not nearly as picturesque nor were they a joy to wander.
 If you want to get a quick take on a real Belgium city; one where people live, study, and work, it's great.
 But it's not something you want to spend hours exploring.

 Bruges wins the Bruges vs. Ghent debate when it comes to restaurants

-Bruges also beats Ghent when it comes to restaurants and cafes.
-While tourist focused cities may come with downsides, it also means there are plenty of top notch chefs and restaurants to cater to those tourists looking for an authentic Belgium meal.
+While tourist-focused cities may come with downsides, it also means there are plenty of top-notch chefs and restaurants to cater to those tourists looking for an authentic Belgian meal.

-And this isn't like Venice, Italy where there are more low quality tourist traps than authentic restaurants.
-Bruges seems to have kept a high standard for it's restaurant scene even though it's become a widely tourist destination.
-Yes, there are tourist traps, but for the most part, the restaurants here are quality.
+And this isn't like Venice, Italy where there are more low-quality tourist traps than authentic restaurants.
+Bruges seems to have kept a high standard for its restaurant scene even though it's become a top tourist destination.

 You'll have a hard time deciding where to book dinner when you're in Bruges as there are so many fantastic restaurants with a cozy and intimate atmosphere.
-The same goes for coffee shops and cafes.
-Bruges has plenty of cafes to sit and relax.

 Bruges offers more to do and see

-Bruges offers more to do from a tourist perspective.
-More cathedrals, squares, viewpoints, museums, etc. You'll also find more tours including beer and chocolate focused tours (you are in Belgium after all).
 Nature enthusiasts will enjoy biking to the small town of Damme.
 It's along a picturesque water canal and makes for a nice three to four hour trip.

 Bruges has better hotels